-- Reconnecting with the best part of you - Re-engaging with favorite arts, hobbies, music, dance, sports, etc. - Spending quality time with family and friends (53% of Americans are socially isolated [Cigna].) - Re-learning how to play - Resolving never to discuss your chronic pain, complain, criticize others, or gossip.
-Your brain will develop wherever you place your attention. - Somatic work-associating thoughts with physical sensations - Creating a detailed vision of how you want your life to look - Getting organized, in order to execute your vision. - Giving back-there are endless possibilities.
+- Reconnect with the best part of yourself - Re-engage with favorite arts, hobbies, music, dance, sports, etc. - Spend quality time with family and friends (53% of Americans are socially isolated [Cigna]). - a.
+If you cannot physically see each other, research has shown that FaceTime/video calls with direct eye contact create the same physical responses we get in person (Hietanen). - Re-learn how to play - Resolve never to discuss your chronic pain, complain, criticize others, or gossip.
+Your brain will develop wherever you place your attention. - Somatic work-associating thoughts with physical sensations - Create a detailed vision of how you want your life to look - Get organized, in order to execute your vision - Give back-there are endless possibilities

 Again, you might wonder, "How can these types of interventions make a difference?"
-You are decreasing threat and nurturing safety.
-It alters your physiology.
-It has been demonstrated that the brains of patients suffering from chronic pain physically shrink (inflammation destroys neurons); but when pain is successfully treated, the brain re-expands (Seminowicz).
+It has been demonstrated that the brains of patients suffering from chronic pain physically shrink (inflammation destroys neurons), but when pain is successfully treated, the brain re-expands (Seminowicz).
+Participating in these activities stimulates creativity and growth.